tdwg/website/content/articles/2020/call-for-nominations/index.md

 ## Nomination procedure

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
 Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary ([secretary@tdwg.org](mailto:secretary@tdwg.org)).
 Self nominations are accepted.
-All nominations must be complete and received before **16 November 2020**, extended to the **1st December 2020**.
+All nominations must be complete and received before **16 November 2020**, extended to the **1st December 2020** for the Deputy Chair, Secretary, Fundraising and Partnerships, North America representative and Asian Representative.

 ## Election procedure